dhillonashan2-dev/pokemon-card-app-/README.md

 ### 💖 Favorites System
 Found a card you absolutely love?
 Tap that heart icon and it gets saved to your favorites.
 The best part?
 Your favorites are saved even after you close the app, so you don't lose them.
 Go to the Favorites tab to see all your saved cards in one place.

-### ⚔️ Battle Mode
+### ⚔️ Battle Mode (Assignment Feature!)
 This is where it gets fun!
-You can select two Pokémon cards and compare them side-by-side.
-See their stats, HP, and types all at once.
-It's perfect for deciding which card is stronger or just for fun comparisons with friends.
+The Battle screen has two modes:

+**Manual Mode:**
+- Tap on card slots to manually select two Pokémon cards
+- Compare them side-by-side
+- See their stats, types, and rarity

+**Random Battle Mode (Assignment Requirement):**
+- Click the "Random Battle!" button
+- Automatically loads 2 random Pokémon cards from the API
+- Compares their HP values
+- Declares the winner based on HP comparison
+- Winner announcement pops up showing which card won and why
+- Click "Battle Again!" to load 2 new random cards and compare again

+This implements all the assignment requirements:
+✅ Uses Pokémon TCG API to load random pictures
+✅ Checks the HP for each picture
+✅ Declares the winner among the two cards
+✅ Has a button to reload and battle again

 ### 🎨 Beautiful Card Details
 When you tap on any card, it opens up a gorgeous detail view with:
 - A large, high-resolution image of the card
-- Smooth Hero animation (the card flies from the list to fullscreen)
+- **Smooth Hero animation** (the card flies from the list to fullscreen)
+- **Slide page transition** with 400ms easeInOutCubic curve
-- Color-coded background based on the Pokémon's type
+- **Color-coded gradient background** based on the Pokémon's type
-- All the card stats displayed nicely
+- All the card stats displayed nicely in organized sections

+### ✨ Professional Animations & Polish
+- **Shimmer Loading Skeletons**: Beautiful placeholder cards while loading
+- **Staggered Entrance Animations**: Cards fade in with slide-up effect (50ms delay each)
+- **Elastic Favorite Button**: Scale animation with bounce when toggling favorites
+- **Smooth Page Transitions**: Slide animations between screens
+- **Animated Gradients**: Color-shifting backgrounds on card list
+- **Type-Based Colors**: 12 unique colors for different Pokémon types

 ### ⚙️ Settings & Stats
 Check out the Settings tab to see:
 - **Statistics** - How many cards you've collected and how many are in your favorites
 - **Theme Toggle** - Switch between light and dark mode (whatever feels right for you)
 - **Data Management** - Refresh the card collection or clear your favorites if needed
+- **Share & Social** - Share app with friends, invite others, rate on GitHub
 - **About Section** - Info about the app version and developer

+### 🎯 Intuitive User Experience
+- **Pull to Refresh**: Swipe down on card list to reload
+- **Real-time Search**: Results filter as you type
+- **Visual Feedback**: Ripple effects, snackbar confirmations, scale animations
+- **Error Handling**: Friendly error messages with helpful tips and retry buttons
+- **Empty States**: Clear guidance when no cards match filters
+- **Touch-Friendly**: All buttons meet 48dp minimum size for easy tapping

 ### 📱 Phone-Style Interface
 The app uses a bottom navigation bar just like your favorite mobile apps.
 Four tabs at the bottom: